mattboldt/typed.js/README.md

 This fork strictly exists to replicate the solution for: https://stackoverflow.com/questions/49291904/play-sound-at-each-char-with-typedjs

-Where a callback `onCharAppended` is exposes for when each character is typed to allow for playing a sound or other events on each character typed.
+Where two callbacks `onCharAppended` and `onCharRemoved` are exposed for when each character is typed and removed respectively.
+This allows for playing a sound or triggering other events on each character typed or removed.

 # Original Repo's Readme